 HTML5 has introduced amazing new features and technologies that have helped us create fast, interactive and stunningly beautiful websites like never before.

 So, if you’re in need of inspiration or some direction for your next HTML5 website, we’ve compiled a round-up of 30 of the most creative and innovative HTML5 sites to dive into.
-We also have some free HTML5 web templates, if you’re looking for.
+We also have some free HTML5 web templates, just in case that’s what you were looking for.

 The Mustache Game allows users to play a game where they have to add moustaches to people via video platforms like YouTube or Hulu.
 The site uses the <video> element to embed the movies.

 Brandon Generator is an interactive story created to promote IE9.
 The site uses a mix of technologies is a HTML5, CSS3 and jQuery is a along with SVG and canvas to create fantastic animations and transitions, offering a visually rich and interactive experience.